 Instructors - Regular full-time faculty who are not eligible for appointment at one of the professorial ranks, typically because they do not hold an earned doctorate or other acceptable academic credential.
-As indicated in Section V of this handbook, Instructors cannot be awarded tenure.
-However, Instructors must be reviewed and recommended for promotion to assistant professor in their sixth full academic year of employment at KSU or be given a terminal employment contract for their seventh year.
+As indicated in Section V of this handbook in the section on Instructors (VI.A.1), instructors cannot be awarded tenure.
+However, instructors must be reviewed and recommended for promotion to assistant professor in their sixth full academic year of employment at KSU or be given a terminal employment contract for their seventh year.
 Additionally, instructors who lack the terminal degree but are promoted to assistant professor at KSU must be reviewed and recommended for tenure in their ninth full academic year of employment at KSU or be given a terminal employment contract for their tenth year (See Section V of this handbook for additional information regarding expectations for rank, performance, promotion, and tenure).